cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 13
+* Completed tests with another extrinsic task called Question Classification.
+Please refer to the results [here](https://docs.google.com/spreadsheets/d/1YGONjsOB_f-kuzWRAzNH86xrIGGohzAEV_WWmTJ_DXQ/edit#gid=0)
+* Results show that word2vec trained on the same data performs better than fasttext.
+However, in this test, our embeddings do not beat facebook's pretrained embeddings
+* Started writing the paper - Link and details have been sent in the mail
+* Read the following paper - "Enriching Word Vectors with Subword Information"

 ## Week 12
 * Obtained processed Hindi wikipedia corpora, generated word embeddings and obtained the following results on Sentiment Analysis -
 1. fastText on Hindi wikipedia and translated europarl - 77.33 percent